 Series Starting June 1st, 2015

-Lisa Brown at CommunityMoms.wordpress.com and Angel at Vision61.com will be starting a series about Self-esteem and Food-Related issues.
+Lisa Brown, at CommunityMoms.wordpress.com, and Angel, here at Vision61.com, will be starting a series about Self-esteem and Food-Related issues.

 This series will start on Monday, June 1st!

 We have a wonderful group of writers who will be sharing their stories with us.
 Stories to encourage and give us hope that God will pull us through.

 Through the rest of May we will be introducing some of these writers to you as well as some more information about the upcoming series!
 So please be sure to check back with us.

 Today we would like to introduce you to Grace, who has offered to share her story with us.
 You can find out more about her at the end of our post.